Agastache Growth and Care Guide

 Size and Growth Habit

 Agastache spreads primarily by self-seeding when spent flowers are left on the plant, dropping seeds that sprout the following season in favorable spots.
 Some varieties also spread slowly by shallow rhizomes or lateral roots, forming small clumps over time rather than aggressive colonies.
+If you keep an eye on it, this kind of spreading is more helpful than harmful, giving the garden a fuller, more natural look without turning into something you have to fight.

 Leaves and Flowers